AVGVSTVS96/react-shiki/package/README.md

 The component accepts several props in addition to language and theme:

-- `showLanguage: boolean` - Shows the language name in the top right corner of the code block.
+- `showLanguage: boolean` - Shows the language name in the top right corner of the code block
-- `addDefaultStyles`: boolean - Adds default styles (padding, overflow handling, and border-radius) to the code block.
+- `addDefaultStyles`: boolean - Adds default styles (padding, overflow handling, and border-radius) to the code block
 - `as: string` - The component to be rendered.
-Defaults to 'pre'.
+Defaults to 'pre'
+- `delay: number` - Delay between highlights in milliseconds, useful for throttling rapid highlighting on the client
-- `className: string` - Class name to be passed to the component.
+- `className: string` - Class name to be passed to the component
-- `style: object` - Style object to be passed to the component.
+- `style: object` - Style object to be passed to the component

 ```tsx
 function Houston() {